Red Harvest: Adaptations

 Film critics David Desser and Manny Farber, among others, have noted similarities between Red Harvest and the 1961 film Yojimbo, directed by Akira Kurosawa.
 Other scholars, such as Donald Richie, believe the similarities are coincidental.
 Kurosawa said that a major source for Yojimbo was the film noir classic The Glass Key (1942), an adaptation of Hammett's 1931 novel of the same name.
 In Red Harvest, The Glass Key, and Yojimbo, corrupt officials and businessmen stand behind and profit from the rule of gangsters.

 In the early 1970s, Italian director Bernardo Bertolucci considered filming an adaptation of Red Harvest and wrote a first draft infused with political themes typical of his work.
 A short while after, he wrote a second draft that was more faithful to Hammett's story.
 For the role of the Op he considered Robert Redford, Jack Nicholson (who had played a hard-boiled detective in Roman Polanski's neo-noir film Chinatown), and Clint Eastwood (who had played the Op-inspired "Man with No Name" in Sergio Leone's Dollars Trilogy).
 At some point, Bertolucci discussed this project with Warren Beatty in Rome.
 In 1982, Bertolucci moved to Los Angeles to begin production, but the project was shelved.

 Donald E. Westlake wrote an unproduced screenplay adapting Red Harvest, which changed the story considerably to refocus the ending on the murder of Donald Willsson; Westlake felt that having the solution of the mystery come so early in the novel made the Op's continued involvement hard to justify.

-Critics have noted elements of Red Harvest in the 1996 Bruce Willis film Last Man Standing in which a man arrives in a corrupt town and manipulates a war between rival gangs.
+Critics have noted elements of Red Harvest in the 1996 Walter Hill film Last Man Standing in which a man arrives in a corrupt town and manipulates a war between rival gangs.

 As of 2024, Scott Frank and Megan Abbott are writing a script for Red Harvest for A24.